The composition of the Board, its committees and independency criteria

 The composition of the Board of Directors

-For the period from the 2015 AGM to the 2016 AGM, the Board of Directors consists of nine members (as of 31 December 2015).
+For the period from the 2019 AGM to the 2020 AGM, the Board of Directors consists of nine members, as listed below.

-SC: Strategy Committee MC: Markets Committee NCC: Nomination & Compensation Committee RAC: Risk & Audit Committee
+SC: Strategy Committee COC: Client Oversight Committee NCC: Nomination & Compensation Committee RAC: Risk & Audit Committee IOC: Investment Oversight Committee

 Risk & Audit Committee